JustinAW/CG/Projects/5th-project/README.txt

 MIPMAPPING has been applied using SOIL's automatic mipmapping at texture load time.
+Very noticeable when looking at the environment map applied to the barrel.

 CAMERA CONTROLS have been implemented using the keyboard rather than the menu.
 Camera controls are as follows: